feifeiwei/LeetCode-by-python/README.md

 # LeetCode-python
-this project is about solution of LeetCode written with python
+this project is my solution about LeetCode written by python